EricMBu/breakout/README.md

 # breakout

-This was a project I had done in grade 11 to practise OOP in Java.
+This was a project I had done in grade 11 to practice OOP in Java.